 An influx of German immigrants combined with the promise of rail service in

-community of Hohenwald.
+the county helped create the small community of Hohenwald.
 Established around 1878 by a German immigrant family headed by Warren and Augusta Graffameyer Smith, Hohenwald is located on the Western Highland Rim in an area surrounded by dense forests.
 According to oral tradition, Augusta Smith chose the name “Hohenwald” (German for “high forest”) for the community.
 The Smiths’ lumber operation and store provided the foundation for the growing town that provided business for the Nashville, Chattanooga, and St. Louis Railroad.

 State agriculturalist J.B.
 Killebrew examined the Lewis County soils and determined that it would support the creation of a wine industry.
 He encouraged The Nashville, Chattanooga and St. Louis Railroad to create a colony along its line in the county to produce wine.
 The railroad and the Smith family, which owned the Hohenwald land, encouraged the efforts of Swiss American J. G. Probst to establish a Swiss colony near Hohenwald.
 Probst and the Swiss Pioneer Union of Milwaukee, Wisconsin persuaded Swiss American farmers in the Midwest to purchase stock in the Union and relocate to Tennessee.
 In addition to the Swiss, settlers from France, Austria, and the Netherlands (including a small contingent of the Jewish faith) came to the area.
 Planners drew a city plat for the town, called New Switzerland, which featured perfect 90-degree plots.